Apollo-Level2-Web-Dev/L2A5-book-catalog-assignment-frontend-category/README.md

 ### Login Page and Registration Page: ( You can use firebase authentication or custom authentication)

-Create a way for users to create new accounts with a unique username and password.
+Create a way for users to create new accounts with a unique email and password.
 Also, create a way for users to log in using their credentials.
 After a successful login, the login button should be replaced with a logout button in the navbar.
 Create a way for users to securely log out of the application.

 ### All Books Page